 Using the revised inspection protocol, SDHC initially predicted saving 1.5 Full Time Equivalents (FTEs) due to the overall reduction of mandatory HQS inspections utilizing the capacity of the Self-Certification of Repair process and the biennial inspection cycle system.
-At the conclusion of Fiscal Year 2022, SDHC reduced the total number of inspections by 11,686 when compared to baseline numbers which translated into an approximate savings of 3 FTEs.
+At the conclusion of Fiscal Year 2023, SDHC reduced the total number of inspections by 5,251 when compared to baseline numbers which translated into an approximate savings of 6 FTEs.
 The additional staff savings allows the inspections department to continue scheduling the HQS inspections, maintain an inspections coordinator, and continue increasing the number of Quality Assurance inspections conducted.
-SDHC was able to utilize the emergency modifications approved through the FY 2020 technical amendment in order to ensure that HQS inspections were able to be completed as required.

-IMPLEMENT A REVISED INSPECTION PROTOCOL Metric BASELINE Benchmark Оитсоме BENCHMARK ACHIEVED?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$544,779 \$451,737 \$229,257 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-15,133 12,548 6,368 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-11% 10% 0.0% Yes
+IMPLEMENT A REVISED INSPECTION PROTOCOL Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$544,779 \$451,737 \$403,002 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+15,133 12,548 11,195 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+11% 10% 0.0% Yes Iardship Requests I/A XPLANATION OF CHALLENGES